Jose Altuve Player Props: Astros vs. Dodgers

 Jose Altuve At The Plate

-- Altuve is hitting .245 with seven doubles, three home runs and 13 walks.
+- Altuve has seven doubles, three home runs and 13 walks while hitting .263.

-- Looking at the 25 games he has played this year, he's hit a home run in three of them (12.0%), and in 2.8% of his trips to the dish.
+- Altuve has picked up a hit in 15 of 26 games this year, with multiple hits seven times.

+- He has gone deep in three games this year (11.5%), homering in 2.6% of his plate appearances.

-- In six games this season (24.0%), Altuve has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (26.9%), Altuve has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.